TheNetherWatcher/Automatic-TikTok-generator/data/models/README.md

 ## Folder that contains the weight

-Put the weights of the base model in the huggingface folder and that of the motion module in the motion module folder
+Put the weights of the base model by creating a new 'huggingface' folder and that of the motion module by creating a new 'motion_module' folder